 You can’t argue with the fact that battery-powered tools run with far less noise and zero emissions.
 Just for a minute, picture your company trimming and mowing in a cemetery.
 Now picture all that work done respectfully with battery-powered tools.
 Far less noise.
 You might just win more jobs at municipal buildings, schools, libraries, and other government properties if battery-powered trimmers, edgers, and blowers are part of your arsenal.

-For some locations, starting early with gas-powered products is out of the questions.
+For some locations, starting early with gas-powered products is out of the question.
 Battery-powered tools, however, are fair game—even early in the morning.
 You may gain additional productivity in subdivisions if you present a battery-powered option.
 This is one case where battery vs gas trimmers have a clear delineation.

-Functional Advantages of Battery Powered Landscaping Tools
+Functional Advantages of Battery-Powered Landscaping Tools

 Picture yourself up in a tree cutting limbs.
 It’s not too difficult to start a gas chainsaw.
 But how about simply pulling the trigger on a battery-powered model?
 It’s even easier.
 Now add one more factor.
 How about communicating with your partner on the ground?
 Let go of the trigger and that battery-powered saw goes completely silent instantly.
 With a gas saw, you’re either shouting or shutting it off to communicate.